bssw-psip/psip-automation/README.md

 ### Initialization

 A new deployment will have an empty database and no surveys.
 The `query.sh` script is used initialize the database with surveys using Rete definitions that have been saved manually.
-This will currently only work if the neo4j port (7474) is exposed which is currently not the case for deployment to ECS.
+This will only work if the neo4j port (7474) is exposed which is currently not the case for deployment to ECS.
 This script will need to be dockerized for this to work in the future.

 ### LoadBalancer